Management Discussion and Analysis

 The Company’s has 99.99% shares ownership in UII.

 UII is a holding company that was established in 1996 to accommodate the Company’s plan to participate in PT Wiranusa Grahatama (WG), a joint venture company in developing an office and apartment building complex.
-All UII shares, minus 1 (one) share, are owned by the Company.
+All UII shares, minus 1 (one) share, are owned by UIC.
 Since 2005, UII became a major Shareholders of WG with 55% share ownership.

 PT Wiranusa Grahatama (WG)